top of page

 Postura crítica

-Formalmente, mi obra se caracteriza por la presencia de cúmulos de objetos, sonidos discordantes, capas de materiales y la repetición de elementos que reflejan la sensación de saturación y la búsqueda de significado en un mundo caótico.
+Formalmente, mi obra se caracteriza por la presencia de cúmulos de objetos, sonidos discordantes, capas de materiales y la repetición de elementos, que reflejan la sensación de saturación y la búsqueda de significado en un mundo caótico.
+Trabajo mezclando medios como el video, la instalación, el performance y al centro de la exploración, está la cerámica.

 Statement

-Formally, my work is characterized by clusters of objects, dissonant sounds, layered materials, and the repetition of elements that reflect the feeling of saturation and the search for meaning within a chaotic world.
+Formally, my work is characterized by the presence of clusters of objects, discordant sounds, layers of materials, and the repetition of elements, reflecting a sense of saturation and the search for meaning in a chaotic world.
+I work by combining media such as video, installation, and performance, with ceramics at the core of the exploration.

 bottom of page